STOP PRESS - Wolfie Wins a FANTASTIC BOOK AWARD!

 Order Wild Thing here.

-If you want to hear more then here's a little interview clip of Rocky the dog and me talking about Wild Thing.
+Here's a little interview clip of Rocky the dog and me talking about Wild Thing.
 We also tell you a bit more about Wolfie, too.

 Some times a girl's best friend is...A WOLF.